durability-labs/nim-kvstore/README.md

 ## Stability

-nim-datastore is currently marked as experimental and may be subject to breaking changes across any version bump until it is marked as stable.
+nim-kvstore is currently marked as experimental and may be subject to breaking changes across any version bump until it is marked as stable.

 ## Future Work